zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

 Run `python lib/debug.py`.

-Execute the following query in `pdb` to confirm the updated/deleted table rows, or use SQLITE EXPLORER to confirm the table contents:
+Execute the following query in `ipdb` to confirm the updated/deleted table rows, or use SQLITE EXPLORER to confirm the table contents:

 ```py